-This implies also that Love numbers with $2\hat\ell \notin \mathbb{N}$ do not run.
-Their matching, on the other hand, is associated to non-perturbative contributions in $GM$.
-This in contrast to $D=4$ dimensions, in which all terms in the response are perturbative in $GM$.
+The above argument also implies that Love numbers with $2\hat\ell \notin \mathbb{N}$ do not run.
+Their matching, on the other hand, is associated to non-perturbative (i.e. non-analytic) contributions in $GM$.
+Indeed, the scaling of the tidal coefficients with $R_S$ is dictated by dimensional analysis, and due to eq.~\eqref{eq:X_higherD} this corresponds to an integer power of $GM$ only when $2\hat\ell$ is integer.
+This is in contrast to $D=4$ dimensions, where all terms in the response are perturbative in $G$.
 In general $D$, the nonperturbative contributions are determined directly in the matching computation and are unconstrained by our spurion analysis.
 Our arguments imply only their non-renormalization.
 This is in complete analogy with perturbative non-renormalization theorems in supersymmetric gauge theories~\cite{Affleck:1983mk}.

 We can generalize the same analysis to the nonlinear static response of electric and tensor type.
 In this case power counting dictates that the static Love number $\lambda_{\vec \ell,n}$ contributes to the tidal response at order $1/r^{\ell_{\rm tail} +(D-3)}$.
 In terms of dimensionless Love numbers this gives where $\vert \vec \ell \vert = \sum_{i=1}^{n+1} \ell_i$ and $ g_{\alpha} \sim r^{\ell_\alpha}$ are the $n$ gravitational tidal sources.
 This response can be generated perturbatively only when $\vert \vec \ell \vert \in (D-3)\mathbb{N}$.
 The selection rules following from the $\mathbb{Z}_2^{\phi}$ symmetry are easily determined depending on the value of $\vert \vec \ell \vert$, and on whether $g_{\rm tail}$ and the $g_\alpha$'s are $\phi$'s or $\gamma$'s.